-Carefully review application deadline dates for programs in the School for Health Studies.
+Carefully review application deadline dates for programs in the School of Health Sciences.
 Deadline dates differ.
-The application deadline for the M.S. and/or C.S.N. programs for fall (September) entry is June 1 and for spring (January) entry, it is November 1.
+The application deadline for the M.S. and/or C.S.N. programs for fall (September) entry is March 1 and for spring (January) entry, it is November 1.
 The application deadline for the M.S. program for summer (May) entry is March 1.
 Students cannot apply to the C.S.N. program in the summer.
 International students may apply only for September entry.
 It is imperative that students who have or are studying abroad commence the application process at least six months prior to the application deadline date for the September term.
 Please allow ample time for the pace of international postal systems, obtaining visa documents, arrival in the U.S. and transitioning to a new environment.
 International students will not be allowed to enroll if they arrive after the official start of the term.

-Admission Requirements for certificate in didactic program in dietetics (DPD)
+Admission Requirements for certificate in didactic program in dietetics (D.P.D.)

-This credential provides the required foundation courses as stipulated by the American Dietetic Association (ADA) in order to meet the requirements to apply later for a dietetic internship and in order to take the Registered Dietitian (R.D.) exam.
-While the academic credential awarded upon completion of all required courses is a graduate certificate, the courses are undergraduate level courses.
+This credential provides the required foundation courses as stipulated by the American Dietetic Association (A.D.A) in order to meet the requirements to apply later for a dietetic internship and in order to take the Registered Dietitian (R.D.) exam.
+While the academic credential awarded upon completion of all required courses is a graduate certificate, the courses are undergraduate level courses and the graduate tuition rated is applied.

-An applicant must hold an undergraduate degree from an accredited U.S. post-secondary institution or university abroad which is recognized by the Ministry of Education in the home country.
+An applicant must hold an undergraduate degree from a regionally accredited U.S. postsecondary institution or university abroad which is recognized by the Ministry of Education in the home country.
 No prerequisite courses or GREs are required.

-However, TOFEL is required for all non-native speakers of English as this requirement is based on native language not citizenship.
+However, TOFEL is required for all non-native speakers of English who did not graduate from a regionally accredited U.S. college or university or post-secondary institution abroad which is recognized by the Ministry of Education in the home country in English-speaking countries only.
+This requirement is based on native language not citizenship.
 Students are selected on the basis of past academic performance.

-Application to and acceptance to this program is required; completing courses on a non-degree basis is not possible.
+Application to and acceptance to this program is required; completing courses on a nondegree basis is not possible.
 A certain number of courses must be completed at Simmons.
 For specific information about this curriculum and the requirements, click on The Didactic Program in Dietetics listed at the bottom of this url: